 It is a fact that users prefer websites with a great page experience.

 Over the years, Google has added UX factors as criteria for its search engine to build ranking results.
 Some of these are the performance and mobile friendliness of websites.

-Earlier this year, Google announced that the search engine is now including Core Web Vitals as the foundation for evaluating page experience.
+Earlier this year, Google announced that the search engine will be including Core Web Vitals as the foundation for evaluating page experience.
 These SEO scores will be included by Google in their core algorithm in May 2021.
 Therefore, optimizing for quality of user experience is key to the long-term success of any website.

 What Are Google’s New Core Web Vitals?

 Web Vitals is an initiative by Google to provide unified guidance for quality signals that are essential to delivering a great user experience on the web.

 Core Web Vitals are the subset of Web Vitals that apply to all web pages.
 They are metrics related to speed, responsiveness, and visual stability, to help site owners measure user experience on the web.